GilbertoGojira/DOTS-MandelbrotPlotter/README.md

 Profiling of the Mandelbrot execution is displayed inside the viewport.

 #### TODO:
 Use pure DOTS.
-Right now the "hard" world is done using jobs and burst compiler which translates to insanely fast iteration times, but a pure DOTS would be more elegant for the future.
+Right now the "hard" work is done using jobs and burst compiler which translates into insanely fast iteration times, but a pure DOTS would be more elegant for the future.